SRI-CSL/radler/doc/radler_language.rst

        out_flags->p = v

-Then, the input flags are given to the step function as read-only while the pre set output flags are provided to the step function to give it a chance to turn on or off the desired flags.
+Then, the input flags are given to the step function as read-only while the preset output flags are provided to the step function to give it a chance to turn on or off the desired flags.
 So, if the step function doesn't change the output flags, they will propagate the input flags.